-My teaching philosophy is grounded in the belief that teachers are active, collaborative members of a learning community that expands beyond the classroom.
-I implement my philosophy of teaching and learning as a partnership within a learning community through (1) deliberate community building in the classroom, (2) varied pedagogical practices and textual sources to integrate demographic and cognitive diversity, and (3) continual development of my own teaching strategies.
+My teaching philosophy is grounded in the belief that teachers and our students are active, collaborative members of a learning community that expands beyond the classroom.
+I implement my philosophy of teaching and learning as a partnership within a learning community through deliberate community building that puts students in charge of their learning; varied pedagogical practices and textual sources to create an intersectional approach to acknowledging learner diversity; and continual development of my own teaching strategies.

 Community building requires an active integration of students’ perspectives to course content, assessment, and activities, that centers the student in the learning process.
 To achieve this, I implement inclusive teaching practices that include: (1) community building activities, (2) active learning techniques, (3) regular formative assessment and feedback opportunities, and (4) alternative assessment opportunities.

 To my mind, classroom community building means implementing strategies whereby each student feels they can contribute a valuable perspective to the course.
 A significant portion of the first week each semester is dedicated to community building activities and discussions.
 This goes beyond mere ice breakers as I explain to students how creating a genuine classroom community will improve their learning.
 The additional pressure of speaking in a second language during class means students must feel comfortable enough in their learning community to make mistakes.

 Implementing a variety of active discussion techniques (such as pyramid discussions and debates, speed-dating discussions, rounds in small groups, etc.), encourages students to participate in their own learning.
 The current hyflex model requires more creativity for facilitating active learning, but tools including MS Teams channels, digital chat and reacts, and even webcomic creation allow students to participate in alternative format discussions from both inside the classroom and at home.